 Airbus opens first plane-completion centre in China

-TIANJIN: Airbus on Wednesday inaugurated its first completion centre for large aircraft in China, a new asset for the European manufacturer in heated competition with American rival Boeing.
+TIANJIN, CHINA: Airbus yesterday inaugurated its first completion centre for large aircraft in China, a new asset for the European manufacturer in heated competition with American rival Boeing.

 China is one of the Western manufacturers’ key battlegrounds, with its travellers taking to the skies in ever-growing numbers.